Moraea aristata: Distribution and habitat

 This plant naturally only occurs in Peninsula Shale Renosterveld vegetation in northern Cape Town.
 Due to the growth of the city, its habitat now mostly lies under urban sprawl.
-Consequently, it is critically endangered.
 Until recently, it only naturally survived in the grounds of the South African Astronomical Observatory in the suburb of Observatory near the foot of Devil's Peak.
-This tiny, isolated population is too small to be sustainable in the long term.
-In the wild, its natural pollinators are the Monkey beetles but these are also on the decline in the city of Cape Town.
-In 2017 and 2018 it was reintroduced to the Rondebosch Common, providing new hope for its survival in the wild.
+This tiny, isolated population is not sustainable in the long term due to low genetic diversity and ongoing human disturbance.
+In 2017 and 2018, it was reintroduced to the Rondebosch Common, providing new hope for its survival in the wild.
+The species has also become naturalised in Australia.